olaruandreidan/KioskApp/README.md

    - The popup displays the game name, a custom image (if configured), and a message
    - The user must click "OK" to dismiss the popup
 4. When the game stops, tracking ends and the session data is cleared

+### Idle Detection

+1. When a game starts, the plugin also begins monitoring user activity (if enabled)
+2. Uses Windows API (`GetLastInputInfo`) to track time since last keyboard/mouse input
+3. A timer checks idle time at the configured interval (default: every 10 seconds)
+4. When idle time exceeds the configured timeout:
+   - Idle monitoring stops
+   - The game process is terminated:
+     - First attempts graceful shutdown (`CloseMainWindow`)
+     - Waits up to 10 seconds
+     - If still running, forces termination (`Kill`)
+   - A notification is displayed to inform the user
+5. When the game stops (normally or via idle timeout), idle monitoring ends

 ## Development